UCL-Biosciences/Auto-Prot/docs/stats_details.md

 We saw considerable variability in mean and total abundance among samples and treatments.
 This can look like lots of proteins are overexpressed in a given treatment group, but reflects overall sample abundance (i.e. a sampling artefact) rather than genuine differences per protein.
 To address this, we normalise by dividing all values by the sample median.
 In most cases, we are looking for relative differences among treatments, so this strategy is appropriate.
 However, if most proteins really do go up/down in one condition, the effect will be reduced or lost.
 Similarly, you won't get a clear idea of the total abundance per sample/treatment.

 #### Imputation
-A Random Forest is the best imputation method according to previous studies (see below for refs).
+Previous studies have found Random Forest imputation methods perform best (see below for refs).
 The pipeline can use python functions `HistGradientBoostingRegressor` and `IterativeImputer` but with more than 1,000 proteins, it becomes very slow with default parameters.
 There are some we have tweaked to reduce imputation time:
 - HistGradientBoostingRegressor
-  -   `max_iter` reduced to 30 (default 100)
+  -   `max_iter`
-  -   `min_samples_leaf` to 5 (default 31)
+  -   `min_samples_leaf`
-  -   `max_depth` to 4 (default is unconstrained)
+  -   `max_depth`
 -   IterativeImputer
-    - `max_iter` reduced to 3 (default 10)
+    - `max_iter`
-    - `n_nearest_features` to 30 (default all features).
-How many other proteins to use when imputing.
-This takes the 50 most correlated proteins, with the assumption that they will be the most informative.
-Improves performance but also removes influence of noisy/unrelated proteins.
+    - `n_nearest_features`

+##### Imputation Details
+To impute missing values in protein abundance data, we use iterative multivariate imputation via the `IterativeImputer` from scikit-learn.
+This method estimates each missing value by modelling it as a function of the most correlated features, cycling through all features over multiple iterations to refine the estimates.

+To estimate each value, we use the HistGradientBoostingRegressor (HGBR) — a fast, regularised "gradient boosting" method that trains shallow decision trees sequentially to improve predictions.
+HGBR accelerates training using histogram-based feature binning and handles missing values natively.

+While previous studies have found Random Forests particularly effective for imputation due to their robustness and ability to capture nonlinear feature interactions, we follow the approach used in AlphaPepStats by applying HGBR, which is similar to Random Forest but can offer higher predictive power.

 ## Refs
 Kokla, Marietta, et al. "Random forest-based imputation outperforms other methods for imputing LC-MS metabolomics data: a comparative study."
 BMC bioinformatics 20 (2019): 1-11.